4rkal/blog/content/posts/newlook.md

 ## More articles to come!
 The theme wasn't the only change that I made.
 After a pretty long break, I have decided to start publishing articles regularly again!

+I will also start to update any outdated articles

 So, stay tuned - There's more content to come!

 Subscribe to my RSS feed to stay up to date [here](../../index.xml)